dklink/stem_coding_challenge/README.md

 | user_id | `integer` | Unique identifier for the user |

 ### Authentication
-The request must contain an Authorization header containing the user's API key, in format `Authorization: api_key=<api_key>`
+The request must contain an Authorization header containing the user's API key, in format `x-api-key: <api_key>`

 ### Success Response
 HTTP Status 200 and a response with the following parameters: